America’s COVID-19 Debacle: A Chronology

 It was the country’s singular misfortune to have the most incompetent and divisive leader in its modern history at the helm when the crisis hit, and his mode of governance did not change under pressure.
 Having spent his term at war with the state he heads, he was unable to deploy it effectively when the situation demanded.
 Having judged that his political fortunes were best served by confrontation and rancor than national unity, he has used the crisis to pick fights and increase social cleavages.
 American underperformance during the pandemic has several causes, but the most significant has been a national leader who has failed to lead.

 Now, with an eye to this November’s election, President Trump and his party seek to deflect blame onto China and convince Americans the debacle they have been witnessing is a mirage.
 During the Republican National Convention, speaker after speaker extolled Trump’s “decisive action” against Covid-19, while Trump himself bragged about ordering an “unprecedented national mobilization” against the “China virus.”

-To enable Americans to judge for themselves, the Progressive Policy Institute believes the 2020 presidential election should be a referendum on Donald Trump’s handling of the coronavirus pandemic.
-To help voters distinguish fact from fiction, PPI has assembled this comprehensive and thoroughly documented chronology of key events and milestones to date in the Covid-19 crisis.
-As it continues to unfold, we will update this historical record as necessary.
-If readers think we have missed any important events or information, please notify us at firstname.lastname@example.org
+The Progressive Policy Institute believes the 2020 presidential election should be a referendum on Donald Trump’s handling of the coronavirus pandemic.
+To help voters distinguish fact from fiction, PPI has assembled this comprehensive chronology of key events and milestones in the Covid-19 crisis.
+As it continues to unfold, we will update this instant historical record as necessary.
+If readers think we have missed any important events or information, please notify Owen Sylvia at email@example.com.

 JANUARY 12 – Speaking at Georgetown University, Dr. Anthony Fauci, Director of the National Institute on Allergy and Infectious Diseases, urges the incoming Trump administration to be prepared for outbreaks of viral diseases.
 “If there’s one message that I want to leave with you today based on my experience, it is that there is no question that there will be a challenge to the coming administration in the arena of infectious diseases.”